 Junior Backpacks from SoYoung

 The durable toddler backpacks we’ve featured from SoYoung are such a hit, that the label is coming out with the same structured, coated linen style, only in a larger size for those kids who have to carry more to school than a lovey and a snack.
-This purple flower design is far and away my daughter’s favorite, although I’m glad to see the robot is coming back too.
+This purple flower design is far and away my daughter’s favorite, although I’m glad to see the gray robot backpack is coming back too.
 Keep an eye out for them in the coming weeks.

 Shug Love Bon Bons